vtashkov/xml-lib/README.md

 ## Rust XML Library

 The ultimate goal is xml-lib to become high-performance, production-grade XML library for Rust, which provides SAX parser/writer, DOM tree, DTD, XML schema validation, XPath, XQuery, and maybe XSLT.
-Whether this goal will be achieved ot this will remain just an educational project remains to be seen.
+Whether this goal will be achieved or this will remain just an educational project remains to be seen.

 ## License